wp-plugins/clickfunnels/readme.txt

 == Frequently Asked Questions ==

+Here are some of the most frequently asked questions about the plugin:

 = Where do I get Authentication Key? =

 To access your Authentication Token go to your ClickFunnels Members area and choose My Account > Settings and you will find your unique authenication key.